Shifnal: Culture

-The Reliques of Ancient English Poetry, about the English Romantic movement was based on a manuscript discovered in Shifnal.
+The Reliques of Ancient English Poetry was based on a manuscript discovered in Shifnal.
 The collection of collection of ballads and popular songs, collected by Bishop Thomas Percy and published in 1765, was primarily based on a folio discovered at the Shifnal home of Percy's friend Humphrey Pitt.
 It was on the floor, and Pitt's maid had been using the leaves to light fires.

-Once rescued Percy used forty-five of the ballads in the folio for his book of 180, adding others from sources - broadside ballads collected by diarist Samuel Pepys and Collection of Old Ballads published in 1723, possibly by Ambrose Philips.
+Once rescued Percy used 45 of the ballads in the folio for his book of 180, adding others from sources – broadside ballads collected by diarist Samuel Pepys and Collection of Old Ballads published in 1723, possibly by Ambrose Philips.
 Percy was encouraged to publish by his friends Samuel Johnson and the poet William Shenstone, who also found and contributed ballads.

-Percy's Reliques caught the public imagination, inspiring poets such as Samuel Taylor Coleridge and William Wordsworth to compose their own imitations, and inspired Sir Walter Scott.
-The book is credited, in part, with changing the literary movement of the 18th century from Neo-Classicism, into Romanticism, highlighting the simpler, less artificial traditions of English folklore.
-It inspired folklore collections and movements in other parts of Europe, such as the Brothers Grimm.

-Percy did not treat the folio or the texts in it with the scrupulous care expected of a modern editor of manuscripts.
-He wrote his own notes directly on the folio pages, amended the rhymes and even pulled pages out of the document to give the printer without making copies.

 Charles Dickens, whose grandmother was reputedly employed at nearby Tong Castle, visited the town on several occasions and many believe that the buildings in his book, The Old Curiosity Shop, were based on those in the town.
 Shifnal Historical Society report that he was very taken with the architecture of the town, and for that reason, he based The Old Curiosity Shop on the Unicorn public house, later known as Naughty Nell's.